Steve: That doesn't make any sense.

 - Mary J. Blige's song "Take Me As I Am" ends the second verse describing a girl's life before the bridge with "ask me how I know, 'cause she is me(eeeeeee)."

 - Delta Goodrem has done versions of this twice in "The Analyst" and "Uncovered".

 - In Jo Jo's unreleased song "Paper Airplanes", describing a disintegrating relationship:

-- The spoken word song "Deck Of Cards" has the artist tell a story about a singer who was once caught in church with a deck of cards.
-They wanted to punish him, but he then explained how all the characters and signs on the cards made him think of biblical characters.
+- The spoken word song "Deck of Cards" has the artist tell a story about a soldier who was once caught in church with a deck of cards.
+They wanted to punish him, but he then explained he didn't have a Bible and used the characters and signs on the cards to remind him of biblical facts and characters.
 He then concludes: "And that soldier... was me."

 - In Bob Dylan's song "Simple Twist of Fate", Dylan uses first person pronouns to narrate a story about a man and a woman who had a romantic encounter that ended.
 In the last verse, the narrator switches to first person - "I still believe she was my twin" - revealing that he was the man in the story.